HastagKc/Object-Oriented-programming/README.md

 Here's how inheritance works in Python:

-1. **Defining a Base Class (Superclass):** You cna start by defining a base class with attributes and methods that you want to reuse or extend in subclasses.
+1. **Defining a Base Class (Superclass):** You can start by defining a base class with attributes and methods that you want to reuse or extend in subclasses.

 ```python
 class Animal: